Fruit Pizza with Marshmallow Fluff

 Wrap the dough in plastic wrap and refrigerate for at least 30 minutes to make it easier to roll and to develop flavor.

-Step 2: Bake the Pizza Crust
+Step 2: Roll and Bake

 • dough from Step 1